 There are certain records, such as birth, marriage and death certificates, that we do not hold.
-Find out the best place to look for them.

 The National Archives does not have the following popular records: